Expressing colostrum during pregnancy

 Click here to read an article on colostrum.

-Some people may notice that they have colostrum as it may start leaking or they may be able to express a few drops.
-Many mothers who have been breastfeeding an older child when they get pregnant will continue throughout the pregnancy, may notice the change - either the child says that it tastes different or their behaviour at the breast changes.
+Some mothers may notice that they have colostrum during pregnancy as it may start to leak, or they may be able to express a few drops.
+Many mothers who have been breastfeeding an older child when they get pregnant will continue to breastfeed throughout the pregnancy, and may notice the change as well - either the child says that it tastes different or their behaviour at the breast changes.
 But if you do not notice it, it does not mean that it is not there.

 I asked my Facebook followers to share photos of their expressed colostrum - if this was expressed antenatally or in the first 24-48hrs after birth it is quite a lot